 Another remarkable aspect of this manuscript is the presence of a bestiary (Liber de medicina ex animalibus), with pictures of 54 animals, insects and birds.
 The text explains the properties of each animal, and how some of their features (hair, dung, milk, claws…) can be used to treat illnesses successfully.
 Among the drawings, there are common animals such as a goat, a bull, a dog, a horse, a cock; some more exotic ones, such as an elephant, a lion, an ostrich; and some mystical beasts, such as a unicorn and a dragon.

 Appropriately as Halloween approaches, a cat is also featured and its feral aspect clearly shows that cats were not kept as pets in Medieval Europe.
 Although cats protected food stores from rodents, they were mostly associated with witchcraft and shape shifting, and were hunted accordingly until the advance of the Black Death.

-The full manuscript has been digitised and recently added to our online collection: see here.
+The full manuscript has been digitised and can be viewed here.